mohamedlmalki/epic-strapi/blog/blog-posts/06-epic-next.md

 ## Conclusion

-In part 6 of our Next.js 14 tutorial series, we tackled generating video summaries using Open AI and LangChain, a highlight feature for our Next.js app.
+In this part of our Next.js 15 tutorial series, we tackled generating video summaries using Open AI and LangChain, a highlight feature for our Next.js app.

 We built a SummaryForm component to handle user submissions and explored Next.js API routes for server-side logic.